Lynn Syms (center) at an AFIPO benefit event at the Pierre, New York. Photo by Chris Lee.

 I’m proud that my children and grandchildren have all become involved in the arts.
 My son has been an architect for many years, and my daughter is a jewelry designer.
 One grandson is a painter, the other is a writer.
 One granddaughter is a filmmaker and the other, who is just starting college, is a poet.
 Everyone in our family is creative in his or her own way, and we all love it.

 As former AFIPO Board President, can you share your perspective on the power of music to do good for the world?

 I believe very strongly that music is a universal language.
 I am not a musician, but I appreciate music.
-It puts me in mind of the many years of evening spent at the New York Philharmonic.
+It puts me in mind of the many years of evenings spent at the New York Philharmonic.
 When the music would start, I would just kind of go away.
 Just drift away into thought.
 It was always a very beautiful and pleasant and peaceful experience.

 I became involved with the Israel Phil specifically because I admire the Orchestra’s worldwide impact.
 Over his years with the orchestra, Zubin Mehta performed with the Israel Philharmonic in some countries that traditionally did not welcome Jewish people.
 And they made a tremendous in-roads.
 That progress is invaluable.
 It proves that music breaks down barriers.
-It’s not through words—music speaks to you emotionally.
-And everybody is emotional in one way or another.
+It’s not through words—-music speaks to you emotionally, and everybody is emotional in one way or another.
 And I think that’s the true value of communicating through the arts.